How to Declutter Your Home In 6 Easy Steps

 Start by editing your belongings into categories such as keep, donate, sell, or throw away.
 Assess each item and determine its usefulness or value.

-Be honest with yourself and let go of things you no longer need or love.
-Organize the items you choose to keep for further evaluation at a later date.
+Be honest and let go of things you no longer need or love.
+Organize the items you choose to keep for further evaluation later.

 Step 4: Donate, Sell, or Throw Away